 We visited Jennifer Drew's studio to talk all about Special Effects (SFX) Makeup.
 Jennifer is a professional makeup artist specialising in prosthetics, makeup, SFX, wigs and props.
-She also teaches on our Special Effects Makeup for Film and TV Short Courses for adults and teenagers.
+She also teaches on our Special Effects Makeup for Film and TV Short Course.

 She is an expert in character design, the making and application of prosthetic appliances, wig design, pastiche, prop design and hairdressing.
 She's worked in multiple projects spanning film, TV, theatre and fashion, working with leading industry companies, artists and designers.